roth-hex-lab/roth-hex-lab.github.io/content/publication/2021/2021-IEEE-TVCG-Teleconsultation-Daniel/index.md

 ---

 {{% callout note %}}
 The authors wish to thank Andreas Keller for his help in carrying out the user study.
-This work was supported by the German Federal Ministry of Education and Research (BMBF) as part of the project ArtekMed (Grant No. 16SV8092)
+This work was supported by the German Federal Ministry of Research, Technology and Space (BMFTR) as part of the project ArtekMed (Grant No. 16SV8092)
 {{% /callout %}}